tnhkoc/lambda-s3-file-trigger/README.md

 - Event type: `PUT`
 - Save

-⚠️ If you get a permissions error:
+⚠️ If you get a permissions error make sure to check the box:  :
-- Go to **S3 > Permissions > Bucket Policy**
+**“I acknowledge that using the same S3 bucket for both input and output is not recommended...”**
-- Add permission for S3 to invoke the Lambda
+Otherwise, the trigger won't be created.

 📸 Screenshot:
 ![Trigger Error](screenshots/03-add-s3-trigger-error.png)